 Subsequent to repairs and heat treatment and prior to initial operation or commissioning of any plant it has to be ensured that there is no evidence of leakage by Pressure Testing.

 In the process Industry, two methods are widely used for pressure testing of piping or equipment.
 They are

-- hydro-static testing and
+- hydro-static test or Hydrotest and

-- pneumatic testing
+- pneumatic test

 What is Hydro-Test or Hydrostatic Test?

-Hydro test or Hydrostatic test is a type of pressure test performed on piping and pressure vessels to check system integrity under pressure condition.
+Hydro test or Hydrostatic test is a type of pressure test performed on piping and pressure vessels to check system integrity under pressure conditions.
 A hydrostatic test is performed by using water as the test medium.

 What is the Pneumatic Test?

 The pneumatic test is a type of pressure test for checking system integrity under the pressurized condition and applied to systems where the hydro-static test is difficult to apply.
 A pneumatic test uses air, nitrogen, or any non-flammable and non-toxic gas.